Anirudh123nasty/ARTri3/AEcreatetask.md

     console.log(ans);
     document.getElementById("ans").innerHTML = "Answer is " + ans;
 ```
+This is the actual algorithm the function 'factorial' (which I wrote) uses the generate the factorial of the user inputted number runs while the value for 'count' is less than or equal to the user inputted number minus one.
+The 'count' is set equal to its value incrementally increased by one.
+The 'ans' (answer or value for the factorial) is then set equal to the 'ans' times the 'count' Essentially, this performs the work neccesary for finding the factorial, but in a reverse manner, since it starts from 1 and multiplies incrementally increasing numbers until the final value for the factorial is reached.
 The final factorial value is displayed as a result of the first function being called.
 ### Result of the second call:
 ```javascript
  if (base > 0 && height >0) {